muruthi/community-pass-react-native-wrapper/docs/getting-started/dev-environment-setup.md

-# Setting Up Your React Native Development Environment
+# Section 3: Setting Up Your React Native Development Environment

-## Objectives
+## 3.1 Objectives

 Once your device has been set-up, you will now need to prepare your development environment.
 This will allow you to create your React Native and connect your device to your Reliant Application that will be used in later sections.